flyteorg/flytesnacks/docs/getting_started/running_a_workflow_locally.md

 # Running a workflow locally

+You can run a workflow locally in two ways:

-To quickly test changes to your code without the overhead of setting up a local Flyte cluster, you can run your workflows in a local Python environment.
-If your organization has deployed a remote Flyte cluster, or if you want to test a Flyte cluster setup locally before committing to a remote deployment, you can run your workflows in a local demo Flyte cluster.
+* **Running a workflow in a local Python environment:** To develop and test your code quickly without the overhead of setting up a local Flyte cluster, you can run your workflow in a local Python environment.
+* **Running a workflow in a local Flyte cluster:** If your organization has deployed a remote Flyte cluster, or if you want to test a Flyte cluster setup locally before committing to a remote deployment, you can run your workflows in a local demo Flyte cluster.

 ## Running a workflow in a local Python environment